intel/appframework/plugins/README.md

 ```

-You can chain animations by passing in a animation in the callback function
+You can chain animations by passing in an animation in the callback function

 ``` js
 $("#animate").css3Animate({x : 20,y : 30,time : "300ms",callback : function() {$("#animate").css3Animate({x : 20,y : 30,time : "500ms",previous : true,callback : function() {reset();}});}});